 try to avoid long periods of standing, walking and running

-- apply a cool wet compress, like a damp cloth
+put a cool wet compress, like a damp cloth, on the affected area

 A pharmacist can help with erythema nodosum

-If you're in pain, your pharmacist can recommend:
+If you're in pain, a pharmacist can recommend:

 - stronger painkillers